 “The manhole was out of sight behind the dormitory so they couldn’t see us from the hangars,” Surl added excitedly.
 “But we almost got caught by the fire: even though it was athidol, it spread so fast to the drums which spat fireballs everywhere!”

 “We got the manhole back in place just as the first drum exploded,” Peter said.
 “And when we got back to the Keep, there was more food from Ignatius and towels on the table waiting for us and a note saying to come and see him urgently.”

 Harold nodded approvingly.
-“It seems you really did a good job, Peter, was there anything else left to sabotage?”
+“It seems you four did a good job, Peter.
+Was there anything else left to sabotage?”

 “Not much,” he grinned.
 “So we went to see Ignatius.”